paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 Pub.
 L. 116–9, § 2201(b)(1), substituted “National Historical Park by publication” for “National Historic Site by publication”.

-2000—Subsec.
-Pub.
+2000—Pub.
 L. 106–491 substituted “279 acres of lands and buildings, or interests therein” for “not to exceed sixty-four acres of lands and interests therein”.

-1976—Subsec.
-Pub.
+1976—Pub.
 L. 94–578 inserted at end “Following such establishment the Secretary may acquire by donation, purchase with donated or appropriated funds, or exchange not to exceed sixty-four acres of lands and interests therein which he deems necessary for addition to the national historical site and which, when acquired, shall become a part of the site.”

 <a id="section-410zzz-3"></a>